vtaits/react-redux-isomorphic/README.ru.md

 import fetch from 'node-fetch';
 import Provider from 'react-redux;
-import { IsomorphicProvider, waitForContext } from 'react-redux-isomorphic';
+import { IsomorphicProvider, waitAndRender } from 'react-redux-isomorphic';

 import express from 'express';